marcellgyorei/objexporter/README.md

 # ObjExporter
 Exports metadata from Revit to obj by selection.

-Windows Installer (.msi) file can be found in the installer folder.
+Supported Revit versions: 2018.0, 2019.2
 Prerequisites: .NET Framework 4.6.2.
-Supported Revit versions: 2018.0, 2019.2
+Windows Installer (.msi) file is attached.

 To test the source code with Revit 2018: